 These are examples of necessary goldfish dietary options:

 - Bloodworms: these little worms fed life straight into your aquarium are high in protein, as well as fiber for smoother digestion.
-One of the few worms safe for goldfish consumption to have enough fiber to help your goldfish digest the protein without the worry of bloating or constipation (which is a worry with some other types of aquatic worms).
+One of the few worms safe for goldfish consumption to have some fiber (albeit low) to help your goldfish digest the protein without the worry of bloating or constipation (which is a worry with some other types of aquatic worms).

 We recommend purchasing live bloodworms from your local fish store, or the option of buying pre packed bloodworms online.
 We recommend the Amzey freeze-dried bloodworms, but our top pick must be the Omega-One freeze-dried bloodworms.
 Freeze-dried bloodworms are a great option for those who are squeamish about feeding their goldfish live worms.